How to Setup MongoDB on Windows

 use myNewDatabase

-First show dbs will list all the databases, the use myNewDtabase will create a database but you won't see it until you add a new collection.
+First, show dbs will list all the databases.
+The use myNewDatabase command will create a database, but you won't see it until you add a new collection.

 Create Table and Record